epkinch/dec/README.md

 To get the hyperparameter vs accuracy datapoints for MNIST and Spectral Clustering, run replication.py.
 All accuracies are saved in the same csv.

+To graph your results, run graph.py.
+You should get a figure similar to figure 2 of the original paper.

 To get the epochs graph just run the DEC2.py in a compiler such as spyder6 or Visual studios.
 The graph would be saved in a file in the desktop.

-To graph your results, run graphy.py.
-You should get a figure similar to figure 2 of the original paper.

-### Docker